 Why is Social Impact Assessment Important in India?

+Each of these projects has the potential to significantly impact local communities.
 The amended Corporate Social Responsibility (CSR) Rules, 2021 require that corporations now view CSR activities in a more scientific way and invest in impact assessment studies of their CSR projects for enhanced social impact.
 This showcases a positive approach to moving beyond philanthropy and integrating the idea of ‘shared value creation’ among businesses in India.

 Why Social Impact Assessment is Particularly Important for Community-Based Projects